Looking for murals & street art in Amsterdam

 Written texts, slogans and quotes

 Sometimes a 'background story' on Instagram is used to support the critical, somewhat cryptic texts.
 The work of Ambrien Moeniralam and Hans de Tweede are examples of this.
-The transient, chalked texts of Cat Calls or Amsterdam (Ambrien) refer to expressions of street intimidation at the exact location of the incident.
+The transient, chalked texts of Cat Calls of Amsterdam (Ambrien) refer to expressions of street intimidation at the exact location of the incident.

-How will the graffiti and street art in Amsterdam develop in the near future?
+How will the graffiti and street art in amsterdam develop in the near future?
 In any case, a number of trends will continue: committed, humorous, demarcating and purely aesthetic work will continue to grow, but enriched with new techniques, including projection in particular.

 The museums will have a difficult time in the near future and the open air offers inexhaustible possibilities.
 We will use tags, stencils, throw-ups, murals and other forms of Street Art and graffiti continue to be seen in the city, but when it comes to replacement exhibition space, large projections offer possibilities.

 We are already used to viewing enormous works from a distance and the covid crisis will cause museums to look for new challenges.
 Think of street projections that transform entire neighborhoods into a huge exhibition space.
 A digital Wynwood in Amsterdam, I'm in favor!

 Not yet finished reading about street art?
 Check out this one too blog messages: The murals of Heerlen as a large open-air museum, Murals, tags and street art in Utrecht of Street Art in Rotterdam, from the past to the present.